treymarc/multiwii-gui-swing/README.md

 RUN
 ===
-* You can either use the "build" or "MultiWiiConf" folder to install mwi-swing
+You can either use the "build" or "MultiWiiConf" as the INSTALL folder for mwi-swing

-When the build process is finished copy the mwgui-Version-release-jar-with-dependencies.jar file to INSTALL/lib.
+When the build process is finished
+*copy the mwgui-Version-release-jar-with-dependencies.jar file to INSTALL/lib.
-Then run the shell script in the INSTALL folder:
+*run the shell script in the INSTALL folder:
  `build/mwi-swing.sh`

 BLUETOOTH